NebiatHNana/employee-tracker/README.md

 # Employee-Tracker

 ### User Story
 As a user, I require a command-line programme that will track my business's personnel.
-I want to be able to view my departments, my personnel, and their roles by responding to command prompt inquiries.
-I want to be able to delete departments and create new ones as a user.
-As a user, I would also appreciate the capacity to modify a worker's role.
-I want to be able to add and remove employees as a user.
-I should be asked to submit the employee's name, department, and job when I request to add an employee. the name, ID, role, department, and salary of each person when I view them should then be returned..
 ### Features
-This app features a command line interface that interacts with the user.
+This app has a command line interface that communicates with the user.
-This app will prompt the user with a menu to :
+This app will display a menu prompting the user to:
-View all employees
+See a list of all employees
-Add an Employee
-Delete an Employee
+Include an Employee
-Update Employee Role
+Employee Update Delete Employee Position
-View All Roles
+See All Roles
-Add a Role
+Include a Role
-View All departments
+Browse All Departments
-Add a Department
-Delete a Department
+Create a Department Remove a Department
-When a user inputs the requested data the appropriate CRUD(Create, Read, Update or Delete) action is applied to the databse.
+When a user enters the requested data, the database is subjected to the appropriate CRUD (Create, Read, Update, or Delete) action.

 ### badges
 ![Node.js](https://img.shields.io/badge/Nodejs-License-blue)